arcticoder/su2-node-matrix-elements/docs/README.md

 - `assets/css/style.scss`: Main CSS for the site (processed by Jekyll)
 - `_config.yml`: Jekyll configuration file
 - Original LaTeX source files

-## GitHub Pages and Jekyll

-This repository is set up to use GitHub Pages with Jekyll for publishing.
-The site is automatically built from the source files in the main branch.
-We use:

-- Jekyll's default `style.scss` processing to generate CSS
-- Cayman theme for the base styling
-- MathJax for rendering mathematical expressions